pan112358/RestServer/README.md

 MYSQL_TABLE_NAME

 SERVICE_KEYS             #table structure, different keys are seperated by a space.

 You should assign correct value for the above ENV parameters to your container when you create it.

-When start the container, you should use /opt/FlaskServer/start.sh command as the start command.

 Port 5000 is used in the container, and below operation are supported